simonrob/email-oauth2-proxy/README.md

 - Office 365: register a new [Microsoft identity application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
 - Gmail / Google Workspace: register a [Google API desktop app client](https://developers.google.com/identity/protocols/oauth2/native-app)
-- AOL and Yahoo Mail are not currently allowing new client registrations with the OAuth email scope – the only option here is to use the credentials from an existing client that does have this permission.
+- AOL and Yahoo Mail (and subproviders such as AT&T) are not currently allowing new client registrations with the OAuth email scope – the only option here is to reuse the credentials from an existing client that does have this permission.

 The proxy also supports the [client credentials grant](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) and [resource owner password credentials grant](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc) OAuth 2.0 flows if needed.
 Please note that currently only Office 365 is known to support these methods.